steelbreeze/state.js/README.md

 * Build changes can introduce features, though usually are fixes and performance enhancements; these will never break the public API.

 ## Documentation
-Documentation for the public API can be found [here](http://www.steelbreeze.net/state.js/JavaScript_API.pdf) .
+Documentation for the public API can be found [here](http://www.steelbreeze.net/state.js/JavaScript_API.pdf) (please bear with me as I update this).

 ## Building state.js
 There is no build, download a copy of state.js and use it in your site or project.